NaveenEzio/randombit/README.md

 # randombit
-This script will generate random numbers and calculate its hamming weight
+This script will generate random numbers using shuf command for specifing range & calculate its hamming weight